Frustrated quantum spin systems in small triangular lattices studied with a numerical method: Spatially Completely Anisotropic Triangular Lattice (SCATL)

 \section{Spatially Completely Anisotropic Triangular Lattice (SCATL)}

-Our staring point is AF Heisenberg spin 1/2 model in a triangular lattice whose Hamiltonian reads:
+Our staring point is the AF Heisenberg spin 1/2 model in a triangular lattice, whose Hamiltonian reads:

-where ${S}^\alpha_i$ are the spin 1/2 Pauli matrices for site $i$, the sum runs over all NN pairs, and all coupling constants $t_{ij}>0$.
-We restrict ourselves to the cases $\lambda=0$ ($\lambda=1$) which correspond to XY (Heisenberg) interactions.
-The anisotropy of the model is given by the different interaction strengths $(t_1,t_2,t_3)$ along the lattice directions (see Fig.~\ref{fig:Lattice} (bottom)).
+where ${S}^\alpha_i$ are the spin 1/2 Pauli matrices for site $i$, the sum runs over all NN pairs, and the notation $t_{ij}>0$ denotes the coupling constants (i.e., tunneling in the corresponding Bose Hubbard model).
+We restrict ourselves to the cases $\lambda=0$ ($\lambda=1$), which correspond to XY (Heisenberg) interactions.
+The anisotropy of the model is given by the different interaction strengths $(t_1,t_2,t_3)$ along the lattice directions (see Fig.~\ref{fig:Lattice}, bottom).
 Without loosing generality, we consider $t_1=1$ and leave as free parameters $t_2$ and $t_3$.
 The case $t_2=t_3$ has been extensively studied~\cite{Schmied2008, Yunoki2006, Yuste2017, Hauke2010}.
 For the sake of completeness, it is instructive to reproduce first its classical phase diagram.
-The reader familiar with it can skip this part.\\
+The reader familiar with it can skip this part.

 {\it {Classical Phase Diagram.}}